top of page

 IN JACKSONVILLE, FL

 Think you may be in need of a tooth extraction?
-If you are in or near Jacksonville, FL, and think you may need a tooth extraction, come see Dr. Ryan at Parkway Prosthodontics so we can properly evaluate the situation.
+If you are in or near Jacksonville, FL, and think you may need a tooth extraction, come see Dr. Kathryn Ryan at Parkway Prosthodontics so we can properly evaluate the situation.
 In some cases, a crown, Root Canal, or filling will do the job before an extraction is even necessary.
 Occasionally, a tooth may become so damaged from injury, illness, infection, or decay that it must be extracted.
 Additionally, adult teeth may be overcrowded and tooth removal is a necessary part of the alignment process.

 At Parkway Prosthodontics, our experienced prosthodontist.
 Dr. Kathryn Ryan, is extremely qualified to safely pull teeth and deliver the aftercare you need to recover and regain health, function, and a beautiful smile.